linn24/mrt_route_suggestion/README.md

 2) The list of edges is populated in memory.
 3) Shortest route from source to destination station is generated.
 4) Each step in the shortest route is translated into a detailed instruction.

+### Get Fastest Route
+#### Search Parameters
+- Source station
+- Destination station
+- Start time of journey

+#### Result - Route Information
+- Number of stations travelled
+- List of stations along the route
+- Detailed instructions

+#### How Implementation Works
+1) The list of stations is retrieved from database.
+    - filtered by start time of journey
+    - ordered by ascending order of line ID and station code number
+2) The list of edges is populated in memory.
+    - Distance of self-linked edges for interchanges is considered as 0.
+    - Distance between two stations is considered as 1.
+3) Shortest route from source to destination station is generated.
+4) Each step in the shortest route is translated into a detailed instruction.

+### Get All MRT Lines
+#### Result - MRT Line Information
+- List of lines
+    - ID of each line
+    - Name of each line
+    - List of stations
+        - ID of each station
+        - Name of each station
+        - Code number of each station
+        - Opening date of each station